Joe Sanberg: Political speculation

 It was reported in 2018 that Sanberg was considering a run for president in 2020 on an anti-poverty platform.
 Sanberg stated that he would support whoever the Democratic nominee is if he did not run.
 Sanberg began traveling to Ohio in April 2019 to test the possibility of a presidential run.
 Ultimately, on June 1, 2019, at the California Democrats State Convention, Sanberg announced that he would not campaign for the presidency.

-With the possibility rising of a 2021 recall election to remove Governor Gavin Newsom, Sanberg attacked the recall as "anti-democratic" but prompted speculation that he might run in such an election.
+Sanberg attacked the 2021 recall election to remove California Governor Gavin Newsom, as "anti-democratic" though he was also speculated by the media as a potential candidate in the election.

-Sanberg is leading an initiative in the 2022 California elections to raise the minimum wage to $18/hour, and organizers have purportedly received more than 1 million signatures.
-Sanberg has said that the idea is "wildly popular," with over 60% support.
+In 2024, Sanberg led an initiative in California to raise the minimum wage to $18/hour, and organizers purportedly received more than 1 million signatures.
+Sanberg claimed that the idea is "wildly popular," with over 60% support.
+The initiative failed with 50.7% of voters voting "no" on the proposition.

+Arrest

+Sanberg was arrested in March of 2025 on charges of defrauding investors of $145 million.
+In August of 2025, the Department of Justice announced that Sanberg had agreed to plead guilty to defrauding multiple investors and lenders of a total of $248 million.